mpatfield/homebridge-easy-mqtt/README.md

 - Outlet
   - `topicGetOn` - The current state of the outlet, i.e. on/off
   - `topicSetOn` - For setting the state of the outlet
-  - `topicGetOutletInUse` - Whether or not the outlet is currently being used
+  - `topicGetOutletInUse` - (Optional) Whether or not the outlet is currently being used
-  - `topicSetOutletInUse` - For setting whether the outlet is currently being used
+  - `topicSetOutletInUse` - (Optional) For setting whether the outlet is currently being used

 - Switch
   - `topicGetOn` - The current state of the switch, i.e. on/off
   - `topicSetOn` - For setting the state of the switch

+- TemperatureSensor
+  - `topicGetCurrentTemperature` - The current temperature of the sensor
+  - `temperatureUnits` - (Optional) `C` for Celcius (default), `F` for Fahrenheit

 Values: